-"Permitted Acquisition" means the purchase, holding or acquisition of (including pursuant to any merger) any Capital Stock, evidences of indebtedness or other securities (including any option, warrant or other right to acquire any of the foregoing) of any other Person, or the purchase or acquisition of (in one transaction or a series of transactions (including pursuant to any merger)) any assets of any other Person constituting a business unit (each an "acquisition"), provided that, (a) at the time thereof and immediately after giving effect thereto no Default shall have occurred and be continuing, (b) the aggregate amount of consideration paid, and Indebtedness assumed, by the Borrower and the Subsidiaries in connection with all such acquisitions made during the period from and after the Amendment No. 5 Effective Date shall not exceed \$5,000,000, (c) such Person or business unit, as the case may be, is in substantially the same business as the Borrower, (d) the Managing Person of such Person shall have approved or recommend such acquisition, (e) the Borrower shall have complied with the provisions of Section 6.11 with respect to such Person or assets and (f) before and immediately after giving effect to such acquisition (i) the Fixed Charge Coverage Ratio shall be not less than 1.50:1 and (ii) Excess Availability shall be not less than \$50,000,000.
+"Permitted Acquisition" means the purchase, holding or acquisition of (including pursuant to any merger) any Capital Stock, evidences of indebtedness or other securities (including any option, warrant or other right to acquire any of the foregoing) of any other Person, or the purchase or acquisition of (in one transaction or a series of transactions (including pursuant to any merger)) any assets of any other Person constituting a business unit (each an "acquisition"), provided that, (a) at the time thereof and immediately after giving effect thereto no Default shall have occurred and be continuing, (b) the aggregate amount of consideration paid, and Indebtedness assumed, by the Borrower and the Subsidiaries in connection with all such acquisitions made during the period from and after the Amendment No. 5 Effective Date shall not exceed \$5,000,000, (c) such Person or business unit, as the case may be, is in substantially the same business as the Borrower, (d) the Managing Person of such Person or assets and (f) before and immediately after giving effect to such acquisition (i) the Fixed Charge Coverage Ratio shall be not less than 1.50:1 and (ii) Excess Availability shall be not less than \$50,000,000.